yiisoft/view/docs/guide/config-composer-json.md

 ## Setting up your composer.json <span id="config-composer-json"></span>

-<p align="justify">There are several ways to use the assets in Yii, you can use it in the traditional way in Yii2 by placing the Bower and NPM dependencies, in this case all packages are downloaded from:</p>
+There are several ways to use the assets in Yii, you can use it in the traditional way in Yii2 by placing the Bower and NPM dependencies, in this case all packages are downloaded from:

 - [AssetPackagist](https://asset-packagist.org/).